jethrodaniel/jethrodaniel.github.io/readme.md

 All rights reserved.

-I'd like to make the _code_ available under MIT, and the _content_ unlicensed, but since this is a personal website, it seems safer _legally_ to just leave ll this unlicensed.
+I'd like to make the _code_ available under MIT, and the _content_ unlicensed, but since this is a personal website, it seems safer _legally_ to just leave all this unlicensed.
 Feel free to read the code or suggest improvements.
 Ideally, we all help each other code better.

 Thanks.